astrostl/rr/README.md

 ==
 Bash scripts: useful, fun to write, disorganized, easy to forget, easy to lose.
 Let's address some negatives!

-rr is a compact Bash meta-script, which organizes and runs other scripts:
+rr is a compact meta-script, which organizes and runs other scripts:
 ```bash
 # rr
 The core /usr/local/libexec/rr module directory does not exist!
 Try making it.